pinterf/mvtools/README.md

 http://avisynth.nl/index.php/AviSynth%2B#AviSynth.2B_x64_plugins

 Change log
+- 2.7.8.22 (20161218)
+  Fix: YUY2 input access violation (regression after 2.7.0.22d)
+  Fix: MDegrain: free up YUY2 planes only if not planar input (bug inherited from 2.5.11.22 MDegrain3)
+       resulting in freeze at script exit

 - 2.7.7.22 (20161214) - optimizing a bit
   speed: change some 8 bit SAD functions for the better
   speed: separating bottleneck 8 bit/16 bit code paths in order not to use slower